BjornKennethHolmstrom/website/src/routes/essays/architecture-of-the-open-hand/part-iv.md

-### IV.
-The Solution: Trans-Rational Architecture
+### The Solution: Trans-Rational Architecture

 We cannot go back to being naive.
 We cannot simply "wish" for peace, hold hands, and expect the structures of violence to dissolve.
-That is Stage Green magical thinking—the belief that if we just love each other enough, systems will take care of themselves.
+That is Stage Green magical thinking—the compassionate but systems-blind worldview (in Spiral Dynamics terms) that believes if we just love each other enough, structures will take care of themselves.

 They won't.